The Layoff Guide

 SourceApplies to: Ohio

-Ohio treats lump-sum severance as not wages
+Ohio treats severance as deductible income

 Researched